 Read Also: Why Scriptless Automated Testing is the Need of the Hour

 12 Unbeatable Benefits of Scriptless Test Automation

 With scriptless test automation, you will never have any setbacks because of not knowing the technical aspects like coding, integration, etc. Instead, you can simply write and turn all your test cases by tapping on buttons and building software testing logic.
 The code will be automatically written in the backend by the tool itself.

 #02 Quicker Script Design and Development

-Your team and you will get the ability to design, develop, test multiple times, and end up getting a ton of bugs much faster using a scriptless test automation system compared to manual testing or coding.
-This will literally save a massive chunk of your company’s time and give you the confidence to take up more projects simultaneously, which will skyrocket your revenue and eventually your personal profits too.
+Your team and you will get the ability to design, develop, and test multiple times, and end up getting a ton of bugs much faster using a scriptless test automation system compared to manual testing or coding.
+This will save a massive chunk of your company’s time and give you the confidence to take up more projects simultaneously, which will skyrocket your revenue and eventually your profits too.

 In simple terms, scriptless test automation can help your business grow exponentially within a few months.

 #03 Easy and Quick Automation